dafny-lang/dafny/docs/_includes/Grammar.md

 A Coco/R input file consists of code written in the target language (e.g. C\#) intermixed with these special sections:

+0. The [Characters section][#sec-character-classes]
-0. The Characters section which defines classes of characters that are used in defining the lexer (Section [#sec-character-classes]).
+    which defines classes of characters that are used in defining the lexer.
-1. The Tokens section which defines the lexical tokens (Section [#sec-tokens]).
+1. The [Tokens section][#sec-tokens] which defines the lexical tokens.
+2. The [Productions section][#sec-grammar]
-2. The Productions section which defines the grammar.
+ which defines the grammar.
 The grammar productions are distributed in the later parts of this document in the parts where those constructs are explained.